ealtili/Blog/Troubleshooting_Kubernetes.md.md

-run in kubernetes or any kind of a Linux system you have to make sure config file scripts and even yaml files are set to LF. if you can do this by going to vs code opening the file you see I have a file here some script which just echoes and you look at the bottom right corner you will see crlf line endings so if we click this we can then
+run in kubernetes or any kind of a Linux system you have to make sure config file scripts and even yaml files are set to LF.
+In the vscode (Visual Studio Code) open the file you see I have a file here some script which just echoes and you look at the bottom right corner you will see crlf line endings so if we click this we can then